 Our Next Generation Sequencing (NGS) facility is a partnership between the University of Leeds and Leeds Teaching Hospitals.
-It offers a flexible service for promoting the rapid development and provision of new methodologies through the sequencing of DNA and RNA samples.
+It offers a flexible service for promoting the rapid development and provision of new methodologies through the sequencing of DNA and Ribonucleic acid (RNA) samples.

 The NGS comprises of a core facility of Illumina platforms including MiSeq, HiSeq 3000 and NextSeq 500, alongside a PacBio Sequel and Oxford NanoPore MinION for long read sequencing.
 An experienced team of researchers support the NGS facility and offer assistance in library preparation and best practice.

 Topographical surveys map the three-dimensional position of landforms and manmade objects.
 We have specialist topographical equipment including Leica Viva differential global positioning systems (using GS14 antennae and a REIGL VZ-1000 Terrestrial Laser Scanner).
 The Terrestrial Laser Scanner provides high-speed, non-contact data for ranges of up to 1400 meters.
 It uses an infared laser beam and a fast scanning mechanism.